-- Between steps 3 and 4: Only the user can detect this situation and thus it is important that the signed data is printable and users are instructed to read the data in the signing dialog before signing it. - 2.
+Between steps 3 and 4: Only the user can detect this situation and thus it is important that the signed data is printable and users are instructed to read the data in the signing dialog before signing it.

 Between steps 5 and 7: Both user and server can detect this.
-Server side should compare the signed data to the data on the signing request to detect this. - 3.
+Server side should compare the signed data to the data on the signing request to detect this.
+Note that due to line break processing (3.3.2) the signed data is not always exactly same as in the request.

 Between steps 9 and 11: Only the server can detect this.
 In this case the signature is not valid at all.